asherikov/codeincomplete/README.md

   and uniform errors.

-- Do not store UUID as string – weirdly enough it is a common thing, each UUID is 128 bit long label (<https://en.wikipedia.org/wiki/Universally_unique_identifier>) and should be stored like that.
+- Do not store UUID as string – weirdly enough it is a common thing, each UUID is 128 bit long integer (<https://en.wikipedia.org/wiki/Universally_unique_identifier>) and should be stored like that.